 lm.inspect_history(n=1)

-The output here shows the actual prompt that DSPy passed from the signature object to our LLM
+The output here shows the actual prompt that DSPy passed from the signature object to our LLM.

-Now we make a signature for our SQL Generator.
+Now, lets make a signature for our SQL Generator.
 In this signature, we will

 1. Define the overall task in the class docstring.